 Gun Belt and Holster c.
 1890

 While shooting, riding, and roping with the men, cowgirls can often be seen as one of the boys.
 To display their feminine side, cowgirls embellished their gear.
 This gun holster and belt features brass studs and glass “jewels”.
 The holster and belt’s conservation included surface cleaning and removal of green accretions and rust.
 The metal and “jewels” were polished.
 The holster and belt are now on display in the Museum’s new Hitting the Mark: Cowgirls and Wild West Shows exhibit.

 Tru Vue Optium Conservation Grant

 The National Cowgirl Museum and Hall of Fame was awarded the Tru Vue Optium Conservation Grant from the Foundation of the American Institute for Conservation in June 2014.
-Funding provided by this grant will help conserve and frame a parade flag from Buffalo Bill’s Wild West Show.
-The flag will be framed using Tru Vue Optium Museum Acrylic which will protect the flag from UV exposure, reduce the weight of the oversized frame, and provide an optimal viewing experience by reducing glare.
-The rare flag will become a centerpiece of the Museum’s new permanent exhibit opening in 2015 exploring the significant role women performers played in the Wild West shows.
+Funding provided by this grant helped conserve and frame a parade flag from Buffalo Bill’s Wild West Show.
+The rare flag is the centerpiece of the Museum’s newest permanent exhibit “Hitting the Mark: Cowgirls and Wild West Shows” which explores the significant role women performers played in the Wild West shows.
 The Museum thanks the Foundation of the American Institute for Conservation and Tru Vue, Inc. for their financial support in preserving this important piece of history.